 The museum collection is in the first floor council chamber and the museum room on the ground floor.
 Entry to the museum is via the external staircase directly into the Council Chamber, which is still in use today by the Town Council.

-From 1st August the museum will be open every afternoon between 1 - 4 pm.
+From 17th May the museum will be open every afternoon between 1 - 4 pm.
 Measures have been put in place to keep you, the staff and volunteers as safe as possible.
 Please note face coverings are required.
-For further information and to pre-book your entry slot at a day and time to suit you, visit the website at: www.aldeburghmuseum.org.uk/visiting-arrangements-2020/
+For further information and to pre-book your entry slot at a day and time to suit you, visit our website at: www.aldeburghmuseum.org.uk/visiting-arrangements-2020/

 Please Note: No food, drink or dogs (except guide dogs) are allowed in the building.
 The nearest toilets are located 30m on the seaward side of the building, behind the public shelter.